cstack/db_tutorial/_parts/part5.md

 ~
 ```

 For extra fun, let's take a look at `mydb.db` to see how our data is being stored.
-I'll use vim as a hex editior to look at the memory layout of the file:
+I'll use vim as a hex editor to look at the memory layout of the file:

 ```
 vim mydb.db